 🙈 Not working?
 Retrace your steps, and if you’re stuck head to the PixieBrix Slack and post in #learning - we’ll help you get sorted out asap!

 Before we start tweaking too much, you need to understand what you’re looking at.
-While there’s a lot going on under the hood, don’t worry - this is just a brief overview to help you get your bearings!
+While a lot is going on under the hood, don’t worry - this is just a brief overview to help you get your bearings!

 We’ll go from left to right reviewing each of these panels.